metral/fe-training/modules/module-01-developing-on-k8s.md

    Now, try re-deploying the `k8s-demo` from exercise/tag #2.
 What happens to the Pods, Deployment, and Replica Set?

-1. Modify the k8s-demo deployment to request 10 mebibytes of RAM and 1/50th of 1 CPU core from the cluster, and have a limit of 2x the amount of each resource requested.
+1. Modify the k8s-demo Deployment to request 10 mebibytes of RAM and 1/50th of 1 CPU core from the cluster, and have a limit of 2x the amount of each resource requested.

     - [Hint (if needed)](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container#resource-requests-and-limits-of-pod-and-container)